College of Graduate Studies

 Master’s Degree Programs

-The University only applies a maximum of 12 hours of graduate transfer coursework from a regionally-accredited institution upon the recommendation of the advisory committee, head of the major department and the approval of the Dean of the College of Graduate Studies.
+A maximum of 50% of the required coursework in a master’s degree program at Tarleton State University may be transferred in from another accredited institution.
+This transfer credit requires the recommendation of the advisory committee, the head of the major department, and the approval of the Dean of the College of Graduate Studies.
 This credit may have been counted toward a completed degree.
+Only courses with grades of "B" or higher are eligible for transfer, and all transfer credits must meet Tarleton's program relevancy, academic, and accreditation standards.

 A student seeking a second master’s degree at Tarleton State University may apply up to 12 hours of coursework that have been counted toward a completed graduate degree at Tarleton upon the recommendation of the advisory committee, head of the major department and the approval of the Dean of the College of Graduate Studies.